Welcome to Reception - Acorn and Willow Class

 What will the children need in school?

 - Everyday each child should bring to school their book bag containing their reading record, reading books and phonic folder.

 - Each child should have a named water bottle to be kept in school which will be sent home to be washed.

 - Each child is expected to have a PE kit in line with the school uniform policy

 Each day the children complete a phonics session where they learn sounds and how to use them in their reading and in their writing.
-Each week the children will bring home a phonic book.
-Phonic books will contain letters and sounds that the children have focused learning that week.
-Children will use their phonic books to practice these letters and sounds with you at home.
+Each week the children will bring home a phonic folder.
+Phonic folders will contain letters and sounds that the children have focused upon learning that week.
+Children will use their phonic folder to practice these letters and sounds with you at home.
 Please work through these sounds with your child to help consolidate their learning.

 Parents as Partners